makrai/notes/boguraev89-comp-lexg-nlp.md

     * uniquely suitable for computational lexicography
 * term computational lexicography
-  * lexicons derived from MRDs for use by machine will be different from conventional dictionaries both in how they organize and represent information
+  * lexicons derived from MRDs for use by machine will be different from conventional dictionaries both in how they organize and represent info
   * use in the development of dictionary DBs for human use
   * OED (Stubbs and Tompa 1984, Stubbs 1986)
   * one dictionary DB for both automated and human use (Byrd 1988)